konsoletyper/teavm-site/_docs/tooling/maven.md

   The default value is `SEPARATE`, which means, that the `runtime.js` file is copied as a separate file.
   The `MERGED` value means that the entire body of the `runtime.js` file will be copied into the generated JavaScript file, specified by the **targetFileName**.
   The `NONE` value means that the `runtime.js` file will not be copied at all.
+This option does not exist in the source code.
 * **transformers** &ndash; an array of fully qualified class names.
   Each class must implement [ClassHolderTransformer](/javadoc/0.5.x/core/org/teavm/model/ClassHolderTransformer.html) interface and have a public no-argument constructor.
 These transformers are used to transform `ClassHolder`s,